Ruach/ruach.github.io/_posts/2020-05-19-gem5-simobject.markdown

 ---
 layout: post
-titile: "GEM5 execution (CPP + Python)"
+titile: "GEM5, from entry point to simulation loop"
-categories: Gem5, Python3, pybind11, metaclass
+categories: Gem5, SimObject, pybind11, metaclass
 ---

 When you first take a look at the GEM5 source code, it could be confusing